Crawford, Blackhawks blank Stars, end Dallas' win streak.

 The Blackhawks dealt the surging Stars their first regulation loss since Oct.
 26, and ended Dallas’ 12-game point streak (11-0-1.)
 The Stars’ seven-game winning streak matched a franchise record, something they’ve done five times since entering the NHL in 1967 as the Minnesota North Stars.

+Crawford didn’t care about the shutout, but was pleased to beat a top opponent.

+“It was good win against a really good team,” Crawford said.
+“We’ve just got to build off that. … I thought we played well defensively.
+A few times we got stuck in our own zone.
+We didn’t panic, just kept them to the outside.
+Some big blocked shots.”

-Anton Khudobin blocked 35 shots in the second of back-to-back night games for Dallas.
-The Stars beat Vegas 4-2 on Tuesday at home behind Ben Bishop.
+Anton Khudobin stopped 35 shots in the second of back-to-back night games for Dallas.
+The Stars played their third game in four nights after beating Vegas 4-2 on Tuesday at home behind Ben Bishop.

+“We’ve been playing good hockey for a long stretch,” Dallas’ Joe Pavelski said.
+“You don’t score any goals, it’s tough to win.
+But we had chances, generated some things.”

 Kane extended his point streak to 13 games, increasing his total to nine goals and 13 assists in the stretch.

 Blackhawks forward Dylan Strome was placed under concussion protocol just before the opening faceoff.
-He took part in the team’s game-day skate and had been expected to play.
+After the game, Colliton said he was surprised that Strome was having symptoms and had no timetable for his return.

 This one was tightly played and both goalies were on top of things.